 Pursuant to §19.04.010(6), the county has adopted the 2022 edition of the California Energy Code known as California Code of Regulations, Part 6 of Title 24 with additions, and deletions as provided in this subchapter.

-The provisions of this subchapter shall constitute local amendments to the cross-referenced provisions of the 2022 California Energy Code, and shall be deemed to replace the cross-referenced sections of said Code with the respective provisions set forth in this subchapter.
+The provisions of this subchapter shall constitute local amendments to the cross-referenced provisions of the 2022 California Energy Code and shall be deemed to replace the cross-referenced sections of said Code with the respective provisions set forth in this subchapter.

+The California Energy Code, Title 24, Part 6, is hereby amended as underlined and struck through:

-Section 100.0 of Chapter 1 of the 2022 California Energy Code is modified to add new section (i) as follows:
+Section 100.0 of Subchapter 1 of the 2022 California Energy Code is modified to add new section (i) as follows:

 (i) Single-Family Building Remodel Energy Reach Code - Purpose and Intent.
 In addition to all requirements of the California Energy Code applicable to Existing Single-Family Building additions and alterations, the energy efficiency and renewable energy measures specified in Section 150.0(w) shall be required for Covered Projects of mixed-fuel buildings.